zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 - Next, locate the subscription you would like to amend.
 If you are unsure which subscription to amend, click on the blue subscription name (i.e. A-S00263985) - this will open a new window that details that subscriptions products, quantities, pricing, etc.
 - Click the pencil icon to amend that subscription.
 - Note: If there are subscriptions available, click on the subscription name to open the subscription information and review the dates, products, and pricing of that subscription.
-- If you are still unable to determine which to choose, please ask @Sales-Support via Chatter to help confirm. and click "Next."
+- If you are still unable to determine which to choose, please request support from DD on the Account or Opp level. and click "Next."
 - On this second and final page of the quoting experience, populate Quote Detail Information.

 - The following fields must be populated to successfully create a quote: